Eyepiece: Huygens

 Huygens eyepieces consist of two plano-convex lenses with the plane sides towards the eye separated by an air gap.
 The lenses are called the eye lens and the field lens.
 The focal plane is located between the two lenses.
 It was invented by Christiaan Huygens in the late 1660s and was the first compound (multi-lens) eyepiece.
 Huygens discovered that two air spaced lenses can be used to make an eyepiece with zero transverse chromatic aberration.
 If the lenses are made of glass of the same Abbe number, to be used with a relaxed eye and a telescope with an infinitely distant objective then the separation is given by:

 where $\ f_\mathsf{A}$ and $\ f_\mathsf{B}$ are the focal lengths of the component lenses.

-These eyepieces work well with the very long focal length telescopes (in Huygens day they were used with single element long focal length non-achromatic refracting telescopes, including very long focal length aerial telescopes).
-This optical design is now considered obsolete since with today's shorter focal length telescopes the eyepiece suffers from short eye relief, high image distortion, chromatic aberration, and a very narrow apparent field of view.
+These eyepieces work well with the very long focal length telescopes.

+This optical design is now considered obsolete since with today's shorter focal length telescopes the eyepiece suffers from short eye relief, high image distortion, axial chromatic aberration, and a very narrow apparent field of view.
 Since these eyepieces are cheap to make they can often be found on inexpensive telescopes and microscopes.

 Because Huygens eyepieces do not contain cement to hold the lens elements, telescope users sometimes use these eyepieces in the role of "solar projection", i.e. projecting an image of the Sun onto a screen for prolonged periods of time.
 Cemented eyepieces are traditionally regarded as potentially vulnerable to heat damage by the intense concentrations of light involved.